Guitars owned by Paul Cooijmans

 Trace Elliot TA 35R - Mid-1990s to 2009

 A solid state amplifier for acoustic instruments (two channels), 35 Watt.
-It sounded well but there was a problem with the power switch; When being turned off, a loud click sounded in the speakers.
+It sounded well but there was a problem with the power switch; when being turned off, a loud click sounded in the speakers.
 I sold it to someone from Amsterdam.
+In 2022, I saw he put it up for sale on the Internet again.

 Photo: [2005]